-Awards and accolades received throughout the year offered encouraging affirmation of the Gardens' continual efforts to augment overall visiting experience.
+Awards and accolades received throughout Best of the Best Things to Do.
+The Gardens' the year offered encouraging affirmation of the Gardens' continual efforts to augment overall visiting experience.
 Gardens by the Bay was crowned the Top Attraction in Singapore, #2 Attraction in Asia, and #18 Attraction in the World in TripAdvisor's Travelers' Choice: